-The CSE is mandated to help protect Canada and Canadians in three ways:
+The CSE is mandated to help protect Canada and Canadians by:

-- We collect foreign signals intelligence based on Government of Canada intelligence priorities;
+- acquiring foreign intelligence in support of the Government of Canada’s intelligence priorities;

-In order to fulfill this mandate, the National Defence Act authorizes CSE to collect communications metadata.
+In order to fulfill this mandate, the CSE Act authorizes CSE to collect information from the GII (Global Information Infrastructure), which includes metadata.
 Metadata is critical to understand the communications environments in which we operate and helps ensure we are directing our intelligence activities at foreign entities outside of Canada.